wp-plugins/tweet2download/README.txt

 === Plugin Name ===
 Contributors: popra
-Tags: social, social marketing, twitter, download, tweet to download, tweet to get it, auto tweet, auto follow
+Tags: social, viral, social marketing, viral marketing, twitter, download, pay with a tweet, tweet to download, tweet and get it, auto tweet, auto follow, auto followers
 Requires at least: 3.0
 Tested up to: 3.1.1
-Stable tag: 1.2.1.1
+Stable tag: 1.3.0

-Tweet2Download allows a wordpress blog to require a tweet and a follow in exchange for the downloads available on the blog.
+Tweet2Download allows a wordpress blog to require a tweet and a follow in exchange for the downloads or article parts available on the blog.

 == Description ==

 If you have a blog that provides downloads, this plugin is the perfect twitter marketing tool for you.
-Tweet2Download allows you to require a tweet and a follow in exchange for a download on your blog.
+[Tweet2Download](http://inspiredcore.com/tweet2download-wordpress-plugin) allows you to require a tweet and a follow in exchange for a download or a content snippet on your blog.
+It effectively asks your users to ["pay" with a tweet](http://inspiredcore.com/tweet2download-wordpress-plugin) for free content on your blog, making it a very powerfull viral marketing tool.

-The plugin is well suited for blogs that offer ezines, software, code, design creatives, tutorials, audio files, videos, torrent files or any kind of download for that matter.
+The plugin is well suited for blogs that offer music, videos, tips & tricks, ezines, software, code, design creatives, tutorials, torrent files, download links or any kind of downloads/content for that matter.

 **Requires:**

-PHP 5 or newer, Curl, tested with Wordpress 3.0 and newer
+PHP 5.2 or newer, cURL, tested with Wordpress 3.0 and newer

 **Usage:**